bachelor-2014/report/v2/human_interaction.md

 Another significant requirement imposed on the user is one of software dependencies.
-In order to use the Splotbot library, a user needs to make sure she has a compliant version of Python, the Printrun application used for sending G-Code instructions to the Arduino, the needed Arduino drivers, and OpenCV along with its Python interface.
+In order to use the Splotbot library, a user needs to make sure she has a compliant version of Python, the Printrun application used for sending G-code instructions to the Arduino, the needed Arduino drivers, and OpenCV along with its Python interface.
 Several of these dependencies in turn has their own list of dependencies.